NIKOS ECONOMOPOULOS

 WORKSHOP DESCRIPTION

-In Mexico, Day of the Dead is one of the most colorful and charming holidays of the year.
+In Mexico, the Day of the Dead is one of the most colorful and charming holidays of the year.
 It is the time when Mexicans welcome the dead back to earth for a visit, even while mocking death itself.
 Featuring several parades, all-day celebrations at beautifully decorated cemeteries, art installations, dances, and lusciously decorated public altars in homes and the streets around the entire town.

 is required for this workshop.
 If you'd like to take a look at the photos and comments of past participants in his workshop, you can check the Participants' Work page on Nikos' Website and you'll get the best idea possible, apart from participating, as to what the workshops can offer.